Domino's: Sales

 There are currently 6,157 total Domino's units in the United States, and of those 5,815 of those are franchised units.
 In 2018, the Average Weekly Unit Sales (AWUS) for franchised units was $22,045, showing a consistent increase over the past five years.
 Per year, this amounts to an average of over a million dollars in sales.
 Domino's EBITDA was 15.0% for stores making more than $25,000.
 The vast majority of stores fell under this category, more than 1,500 units.
 According to Domino's 2019 income statement, their net income was just over $400,000.
 The initial franchise fee for a Domino's franchise is $10,000, the royalty fee is 5.5% of the store's weekly sales, and the advertising payment is 4% of the store's weekly sales.

+Franchisee Recognition Award

+Domino's recognizes excellence by franchisees through its annual Golden Franny Awards, which the company cites as "the most prestigious honor bestowed upon a Domino’s franchisee."
+The award recognizes franchise owners who serve as brand ambassadors, give back to their communities in meaningful ways and lend a helping hand to their fellow franchisees.
+Gold Franny recipients are an elite group within Domino's, as about 750 franchise owners across the United States have received the award over the years as of 2025.
+Selection for the Golden Franny Award is based on several factors, including operational audit scores, community involvement, store safety and security, and team member morale.